- Turmeric and black pepper

 Just like carotenoids, curcumin is fat soluble, meaning it is better absorbed when paired with fat.
 For this reason, “curcumin phytosome” products, which dissolve curcumin in either phosphatidylcholine or lecithin, are all the rage right now, and some have data to back them up.

-For example, this study examining Meriva, a curcumin phytosome product, and its impact on ostearthritis, seems to justify the practice of blending curcumin with phospholipids.
+For example, this study examining Meriva, a curcumin phytosome product (View on Amazon), and its impact on ostearthritis, seems to justify the practice of blending curcumin with phospholipids.
 Meriva uses a phosphatidylcholine blend produced from sunflower.

 To quote the study: